aws-deepracer/aws-deepracer-ctrl-pkg/README.md

 The DeepRacer Control ROS package creates the *ctrl_node* which  is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
 More details about the application and the components can be found [here](https://github.com/aws-deepracer/aws-deepracer-launcher).

 This is a main node with services exposed to be used by webserver backend API calls.
 This node manages the different mode of the device [manual, autonomous, calibration].
 It allows us to maintain the device in a single mode at any point of time so that the overlapping functionalities (like servo messages, etc) are not conflicting each other.
-Also, this can be extended to add more modes as done in the Follow-me sample application.
+Also, this can be extended to add more modes as done in the Follow the Leader sample application.

 ## License